sevaho/livereload/README.md

 # Livereload

-> Livereload your golang web app to increase the development experience.
+> Livereload your golang echo labstack web app to increase the development experience.
+This library only works with [echo](https://echo.labstack.com/) framework.

 ## Install